 Key takeaways

 Life insurance provides financial security for your family if you were to die prematurely.
 When you’re a business owner, however, there are more people counting on you.
-From your business partners to your employees, a life insurance policy can play a pivotal role in the continuity of your business.
+For everyone involved, from your business partners to your employees, a life insurance policy can play a pivotal role in the continuity of your business.

 “More often than not, people are the largest asset in a company,” says Jacob Kujala, senior product manager for U.S. Bancorp Investments.
 “As a business owner, there’s an important financial dynamic to your value.
 Having life insurance makes a lot of business sense.”